 Ingredients

-For vegan ham:
+For the vegan ham:

 - 2 tablespoons olive oil